xiaopv/xiaopv.github.io/_teaching/2020-corona.md

 ## Online Classes

- * Regular on-ground classes on Tuesdays and Thursdays will be replaced with online virtual classes with the exact same schedule (MAT 151: 10:00 a.m. to 11:15 a.m.
-MAT 201: 11:30 a.m. to 12:45 p.m.).
+ * Regular on-ground classes on Tuesdays and Thursdays will be replaced with online classes with the exact same schedule (MAT 151: 10:00am to 11:15am MAT 201: 11:30am to 12:45pm).
 We will use Zoom as our platform.
 The course home page contains a link "Online Class" and please use that link to connect to online classes.
 We will use the same link to connect to the online classes for the rest of the semester.
  * When you join the online classes, please remember use your official name in the form of First Last.
 Do not use any abbreviated version or nick name.
 Even it is possible to use phone for Zoom, I strongly discourage that.
 You will get a much better experience if you use a desktop, a laptop, or a tablet.
 The functions are much more restricted on phones and much harder to maneuver.
-Please make sure you open a course notes window before you join the class, you will need to refer to that throughout the class.
+Please make sure you open a course notes window before you join the class, you will need to refer to the course notes throughout the class.
 A good practice is to use "side-by-side" window layout, or use a separate device entirely.
-Switching windows/tabs too frequently will make your learning more difficult.
+Switching windows/tabs too frequently in your internet browser will make your learning more difficult.
  * All online classes will be recorded.
 Recording will be posted on the course home page in the homework section after the class.
  * Online classes will be opened 1 hour before the regular scheduled class time (without my presence).
 Consider this as a common study area.
 Everyone is encouraged to join to discuss homework problems with your peers.
  * When connecting to the class, make sure you connect using both audio and video.
 Do not turn off your camera.
 (If you don't have a webcam, please get in touch with me.)
 During the online classes, students will be automatically muted to minimize background noise.
 Students can ask/answer questions using multiple ways: